-- Slowly close the clamp to move the cavity plate into position.
-Make sure the wires in the wire 7. channels are not pinched between the plates while closing. - 8.
-Lock out and tag the machine and controller (if equipped).
-Refer to Section 2.5 for more information. - Remove all safety latch bars. - 10.
+- 7. Slowly close the clamp to move the cavity plate into position.
+Make sure the wires in the wire channels are not pinched between the plates while closing. - Lock out and tag the machine and controller (if equipped). - 9.
+Remove all safety latch bars. - 10.
 Install safety latch bars between the cavity plate and hot runner on both sides of the assembly.
 A minimum of two safety latch bars are required.